Hotspot Shield vs. NordVPN – Testing Two Innovative VPNs

 Speed

-Hydra is based on the decently fast OpenVPN, but given a speed boost by Hotspot Shield; NordLynx is built on the already fast WireGuard.
+Hydra is based on the decently fast OpenVPN, but given a speed boost by Hotspot Shield; NordLynx is built on the already fast WireGuard, with its security improved further by NordVPN.
 But which is actually faster between them?

 The answer, as we found out in our VPN speed experiment, depends on how far away you are from the VPN server.